 Young boys find the saloous schools for crime.
-A good many holdup men are always to be found there and it is not safe for a respectable woman.
+A good many holdup men are nivarys to be found there and it is not safe for a respectable woman to valice on the sidewnik fresting the saloous.

-The only argument that the opponents of a higher saloou Rense have been able to make is that a few of 1,000 would force many mind allocolate of the saloous.
-The not reality of the saloous in the row of the relative owners and the saloous in the row in all relative owners.
+The only argument that the opponents of a higher saloou license have been able to make is that a fee of 1,000 would force many small saloonals or of business.
+This probabily would be true with reference to the row of a Ashinad avenue, but men of the saloous in the row at in reality owner.